evanx/mpush-redis/README.md

 - if any `:$id` (service hashes key) has expired or was deleted, then `lrem :ids -1 $id`

 Therefore in the event of a service not shutting down gracefully, the stale `id` will be removed from the `:ids` list automatically at a later time.
 This will occur after its hashes have expired e.g. 60 seconds after the last renewal.

+#### Risk mitigration

+Incidently, to mitigate the risk of services colliding in Redis due to undetected bugs and/or misconfiguration, one can configure a `serviceRedis` URL together with the `serviceNamespace`, and so provision dedicated Redis instances for various pods of services.
+Further efforts can be taken, e.g. to validate keys in the Redis client, to ensure that some erroneous service does not modify keys outside its configured namespace.

 ### Message tracking for timeouts and retries